NIGMS/NIGMS-Sandbox/docs/AWS-Batch-Setup.md

 In the AWS Batch console, go to the left side menu, click "Job queues" and click "Create".

-- Set orchestration type to "Fargate"
+- Set orchestration type to EC2
 - Give your queue a name and set its priority. for this tutorial we have se it to '1000' to have the highest priority
 - Associate the compute environment you created in the pervious step.
 - Review and create the job queue.